-Having a poor credit can make getting a loan in Singapore is a nightmare.
-Your bank might turn down your loan application.
-Or it might charge you really high interests.
+Having poor credit can make getting a loan in Singapore is a nightmare.
+Your bank might turn down your loan application or it might charge you high interests.
 You could consider using a personal loan.
 This will help you meet personal and family emergencies as well you can fulfill a money crunch.

-An accredited moneylender is able to help you.
+An accredited moneylender can help you.
 You could consider visiting one and check if you fulfill the requirements.
 It could be you need money to repay a debt.
 Or you would like to fulfill an unexpected health issue or accidents.
 It could be you want to buy a new home or for other use.

 In these situations, a moneylender can offer you a fitting solution.
 Therefore, be sure to shop around for the right moneylender.

 Consider visiting a moneylender’s office for this process.
 This way their loan officers can better serve you.
 As well as create a plan that suits your needs.
 Remember that not everyone’s financial condition is the same.

 Also, not all repayment scheme offered are similar.
 Therefore, you need to discuss the contract terms with your moneylender based on the loan type you need.
 You are required to submit minimum documentation.
 And the processing period usually is within hours.

 Currently, Singapore has 173 licensed moneylenders.
 Certainly, you need to always confirm with the Law Ministry’s website.
 To be sure that their license is valid before transacting with one.

 Pick The Right Money Lender

 It is vital that you pick a reliable moneylender.
 Confirm that the lender you choose is licensed.
 This is before you take out a loan from them.
 They should hold a license issued by the authority.
 This will allow them to deal with financial matters.

 In Singapore, financial establishments are very many.
 These range from legal moneylenders, banks, pawnshops.
 As well as credit cards when getting a temporary line of credit.